Tarzan, Lord of the Jungle: Home media

-The series does not appear in the Universal Television library, and the rights are owned by the Edgar Rice Burroughs company.
+The series is not owned by Universal Television, and the rights are owned by the Edgar Rice Burroughs company.
 Warner Home Video has released one episode on DVD, "Tarzan and the Colossus of Zome", on Saturday Morning Cartoons: 1970s Volume 1; Warner Bros.' rights to the series may originate from their ownership of international TV distribution rights in the 1970s and 1980s.
 Ironically, Warner has released most of the Tarzan franchise it owns either through its Turner Broadcasting subsidiary or in-house.

 The first season of the series was released on DVD on June 14, 2016 as part of its 40th anniversary.